SCORCH. III. Analytical Models of Reionization with Varying Clumping Factors: Results

-where $\sigma_T$ is the Thomson scattering cross section and $n_{\rm{e}}(z')$ is the electron number density at redshift $z'$.
+is related to the volume-averaged number densities and mass-weighted ionization fractions for hydrogen and helium.
 The redshift integration is performed from the present up until the beginning of reionization.

 We calculate $\tau_{\rm{e}}$ using different models for the ionization fractions, and compare how choice of reionization models affects the value of $\tau_{\rm{e}}$.
 In our calculation, we assume single ionization of helium until redshift $z=3$, after which helium gets fully ionized.
-For each reionization history model, we calculate $n_{\rm{e}}$ from $\langle x_{\text{HII}}\rangle_{\rm M}$ or $Q$ and integrate from the beginning of reionzation down to redshift $z=0$.
+For each reionization history model, we calculate $n_{\rm{e}}$ from $\langle x_{\text{HII}}\rangle_{\rm M}$ or $Q$ (note though that the correct calculation of $n_{\rm e}$ should use the mass-weighted ionization fraction) and integrate from the beginning of reionzation down to redshift $z=0$.

 Table \ref{tab:tau} shows the optical depths from four different models in comparison with the $\tau_{\rm{e}}$ values from the RadHydro simulations.
 Not surprisingly, just like the reionization history, the calculation based on Equation \ref{eq:Gamma} follows the simulation results most closely, but the approximated method with $\dot{n}_\gamma$ in Equation \ref{eq:ndot} also resembles the simulations in terms of $\tau_{\rm{e}}$.
 With the two models following M99, the values of $\tau_{\rm{e}}$ are systematically higher by $5\sim15\%$ due to the earlier reionization of the gas as already shown in Figure \ref{fig:xi_madau}.